sharongloria/alx-system_engineering-devops/0x00-shell_basics/README.md

 Tenth script deletes myfirstdirectory
-Eleventh script changes working directory to previous one Twelfth script lists all files in current directory, parent directory and boot directory
+Eleventh script changes working directory to previous one Twelfth script lists all files in current directory, parent directory and boot directory Thirteenth script prints the type of the file Fourteenth script creates a symbolic link
+Fifteenth script copies HTML files from current directory